MentorEmbedded/gears-demo-for-vp/README.md

 [![Build Status](https://virtuest-stage.cloudsourcery.com/badge/MentorEmbedded/gears-demo-for-vp/status.png)](https://virtuest-stage.cloudsourcery.com/builds)
 # tinygl-for-vp
-This is a version of the TinyGL library and Gears example modified to run on a Vista virtual prototype simulator..
+This is a version of the TinyGL library and Gears example modified to run on a Vista virtual prototype simulator...

 Building Requirements
 =========================